 - You can click Open to learn more about the BTMs on the list.

 The ever-increasing growth of crypto markets is creating even more opportunities for entrepreneurs looking to establish themselves in the industry before mainstream adoption.
-But before you decide to delve right in and operate a BTM business, you need to look at the costs and risks involved.
+But before you decide to delve right in and operate a BTM business, you need to look at the costs and risks involved and weigh them against the potential value your company can gain.

 Revenue

 Operators receive an average of $30,000 a month in transaction volume, according to Coin ATM Radar.
-Some earn about $20 to $25 while there are others who reap about $100,000 for each machine.
+Some earn about $20 to $25 while there are others who reap hundreds of thousands for each ATM unit.

-Several factors determine your revenue— transaction volume, population density, and the community’s Bitcoin-awareness level are some of them.
-For instance, a BTM located in Sydney would be used more often than a machine found in a city with a smaller population.
+Several factors determine your revenue— transaction volume, population density, and the community’s Bitcoin awareness level are some of them.
+For instance, a Bitcoin ATM located in Sydney would be used more often than a machine found in a city with a smaller population.

-In the same report, Coin ATM Radar noted that machines placed in commercial areas with high foot traffic are more profitable.
-As for machines placed in stores and shops, revenue is determined by opening hours and type of business hosting them.
+In the same report, Coin ATM Radar noted that machines placed in commercial locations with high foot traffic are more profitable.
+As for machines placed in stores and shops, revenue is determined by opening hours and the type of company hosting them.
 They say that restaurants and pizzerias are some of the more popular locations.

-In a month, you should be able to determine if the current location is a good spot for your Bitcoin ATM.
-If it isn’t, you should opt to move it to a different location.
+Take a few weeks to determine if your current location is a good spot for your Bitcoin ATM.
+If it isn’t, you should consider plans to install your units in other locations where they might be more customers.

 Costs of operating a Bitcoin ATM

-Now that you know how much you can possibly earn from operating a Bitcoin Teller Machine, let’s look at the costs of running a BTM.
-The type of machine you want, its manufacturer, your country and currency are all factors that influence the price of a machine.
-Today, you may purchase a BTM for as little as $775.
-But for a two-way model, you might have to spend as much as $14,000.
+Now that you know how much you can possibly earn from operating a Bitcoin Teller Machine, let’s look at the costs of running a Bitcoin ATM.
+The type of machine you want, its manufacturer, your country, and your currency are all factors that influence the price of a machine.
+Today, Genesis Satoshi1 one-way machines cost approximately USD6,800, and Genesis Satoshi2 two-way units cost about USD8,900.
+These are the world’s most used ATMs powered by advanced technology, but there are more affordable units in the market.
+For instance, General Bytes’ BATMTwo one-way costs only USD2,800.
+That’s already a pretty good buy for beginners.

-Apart from the price of the machine, you have to pay for delivery and installation costs.
+Apart from the price of the machine, you have to pay for delivery and installation costs that would set you back two to three thousand dollars more.
 If you’re purchasing hardware from a foreign country, you might have to pay a hefty price for the shipment.
 All of that will cost around $10,000 to $15,000.

-When you’re running a BTM business, you have additional expenses to think about.
+When you’re running a Bitcoin ATM company, you have additional expenses to think about.
 Rent, advertising, maintenance, and customer support are a few examples.
 Now that cryptocurrencies are becoming more mainstream, governments are starting to implement stricter regulations and policies.
 In order for you to run a legitimate business, you need to pay legal fees to consult with a lawyer.
 You also have to spend for your licenses.
-More importantly, you need to consider the cost of stocking cash and cryptocurrencies as these BTMs can’t operate without them.
+More importantly, you need to consider the cost of stocking cash and cryptocurrencies as these units can’t operate without them.

-Without a doubt, cryptocurrencies are growing in popularity.
-However, a BTM business won’t necessarily be profitable.
-You need to consider a bunch of factors before entering such a venture.
-You need to do more research about your city’s Bitcoin-awareness level, and you need to check out your local cryptocurrency regulations.
+A Bitcoin ATM business won’t necessarily be profitable and it’s definitely not that simple to run.
+Aside from good timing, you need to consider several factors before entering such a venture.
+Research more about your city’s Bitcoin awareness level, and check out your local cryptocurrency regulations.

 If you’ve weighed the risks and benefits and you’re certain about entering this industry as an entrepreneur, come up with a great business plan.
 Outline your strategies so you can guarantee that your business will be profitable.
 Decide if you want a one-way or two-way BTM, and choose a manufacturer that has a great track record.